stephaniewilkinson/portfolio/src/_posts/2023-02-09-bridgetown-frontmatter.md

 title:  "Iterating over lists in Bridgetown Frontmatter"
 date:   2023-02-09
 categories: updates
-blurb: "A solution for using ERB to display lists of frontmatter items"
+blurb: "A solution for using ERB to display lists of frontmatter items."
 ---

 While building this site using Bridgetown, I bumped into an issue.

 &nbsp;

 I wanted to create lists in the frontmatter of each item in a collection.
 For my "projects" collection, I wanted a list of tags.
 And then in the HTML, I wanted to iterate over each tag and display it as a badge.